Table of Contents

 Characteristics of Osiris

 In Egyptian art and paintings, Osiris was depicted as a handsome man with black or green skin.
-The green skin was to represent his association with rebirth.
+The green skin was to represent his deceased status, as well as his association with rebirth.

-Osiris wore the Atef, or the crown of Upper Egypt on his head, and carried acrook and flail in his arms.
+Osiris wore the Atef or crown of Upper Egypt on his head and carried a crook and flail in his arms.
 In some pictures, Osiris was also portrayed as a mythical ram, known as Banebdjed.

 Images on tombs and burial chambers, showed Osiris as a partly mummified being, signifying his role in the Underworld.